Summer/Fall 2019 Workshop Proposals

-Applicants should have prior teaching experience, and an interest in engaging with the visual arts community in the Greater Boston area.
+Applicants must have prior teaching experience, and an interest in engaging with the visual arts community in the Greater Boston area.

 How To Apply:

-Send a letter of interest, resume, and workshop proposal - including fees for attendees, materials costs - in Word doc or PDF format to Erin Becker, Executive Director, at email@example.com.
+Send a letter of interest, resume, and workshop proposal - including fees for attendees, materials costs - in Word doc or PDF format to Maria Duffy, Program Manager, at email@example.com.

 No phone calls, please.